poplock1/webapp101/README.md

 ## Webapp101

-My first fullstack webapp using TypeScript and node.js
+My first fullstack webapp using TypeScript and node.js.
+App is based on project from "Essential TypeScript 4: From Beginner to Pro" by Adam Freeman.

 ## Requirements

 * Node 8
 * Git
+* Docker(optionally)

 ## Common setup